jamesmorgan/docs/background/faq.md

 ## General

 ### What Connext is:
-- A scalability solution for EVM-compatible blockchains
+- A scalability solution for EVM-compatible blockchains.
-- Open source technology infrastructure that enables cheap, high volume payments in any asset
-- A peer to peer clearance system for transactions conducted between Ethereum wallets
+- A software company that builds open source technology infrastructure for Ethereum applications.
+- A non-custodial "clearance" layer on top of Ethereum which retains the security and self-sovereignty qualities of the base blockchain.

 ### What Connext is not:
-- A payment company in and of itself
+- A payment company.
-- A custodial wallet or custody solution of any sort
+- A custodial wallet or custody solution of any sort.
-- An exchange or other financial service provider
+- An exchange or other financial service provider.

+**Connext DOES NOT in any way take custody of user funds.
+We don't even run the code, you do.**

 ### What problems does Connext solve?
 Connext makes it possible to build scalable payment and transaction-related applications on the Ethereum blockchain.

 The Ethereum blockchain already enables trust-minimized payments between peers, but these payments have high costs and slow confirmation times.
 This makes the Ethereum blockchain very suitable as a settlement layer, but not usable for many day-to-day usecases.
-Connext reduces the number of transactions that need to be put onto Ethereum without changing the core decentralization and trust-minimization properties of Ethereum itself
+Connext reduces the number of transactions that need to be put onto Ethereum without changing the core decentralization and trust-minimization properties of Ethereum itself.

 ### Does Connext have a token or native currency?
+No. We have no token.

-No. v1.0 of Connext allows transactions to be made in Ether or the Dai stablecoin for the purposes of improving usability. v2.0 of Connext will allow transactions to be made in any Ethereum ERC20 token.
+v1.0 of Connext allows transactions to be made in Ether or the Dai stablecoin for the purposes of improving usability. v2.0 of Connext will allow transactions to be made in any Ethereum ERC20 token.

 ### How does Connext compare to other state channels solutions?
 Connext is live on the Ethereum mainnet, leverages existing industry standards rather than implementing custom solutions, does not have a token, and focuses largely on usecases related to conditional payments.